Skip to main content Start main content

 Biography

-Dr. Chien has been an occupational therapist since he graduated from National Taiwan University with a Bachelor’s degree in 2003.
-Before he joined The Hong Kong Polytechnic University, he has obtained a PhD from Monash University in 2010 and completed a three-year postdoctoral research fellowship in The University of Queensland, Australia.
-During these periods, he has worked extensively with children who have physical, developmental or intellectual disabilities and their families.
+Dr Chien has been an occupational therapist since graduating from National Taiwan University with a Bachelor’s degree in 2003.
+Prior to joining The Hong Kong Polytechnic University, he earned a PhD from Monash University in 2010 and completed a three-year postdoctoral research fellowship at The University of Queensland, Australia.
+Throughout these periods, he has extensively worked with children who have physical, developmental, or intellectual disabilities, along with their families.

 Education and Academic Qualifications